adi3120/Library-Management-System-Java/README.md

 1) You should have xampp installed in your system to use it.

-2) Add the database aka the library folder ive provided in your mysql server.
+2) Add the database aka the library folder ive provided, to your mysql server.

 3) Start your mysql server from xampp.